-This article discusses some basic information about donating plasma, the benefits (both financial and humanitarian) and online resources to locate plasma donation centers.
-Donors may be compensated for their efforts, and donors can feel proud to be assisting in saving lives.
+This article discusses some basic information about donating plasma, benefits (both financial and humanitarian), and online resources to locate plasma donation centers.
+Donors may be compensated for their efforts and donors can feel proud to be assisting in saving lives.

 Things You'll Need

-If you are interested in donating plasma, you can do so only after a blood test that will detect abnormalities such as high blood sugar, HIV/AIDS and hepatitis, among other screening identifiers and blood type.
+If you are interested in donating plasma, you can do so only after a blood test which will detect abnormalities such as high blood sugar, HIV/Aids, and hepatitis, among other screening identifiers including blood type.
 This information is listed as the “first step” because if your blood contains abnormalities, you won’t be accepted as a donor.
 Also, donors must disclose their medical history.
 Donors must also be over 18 years of age and must weigh more than 110 pounds.

 The final step for donors seeking compensation is to get paid.
 Unfortunately, government social welfare agencies usually require reporting of money paid for blood and plasma donations as income in determining eligible welfare benefits.